DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 - If an interview has been set up, the back link goes to the interviews page.
 - If an interview has not been set up, the back link goes to the application details page.

+## Emails

+### New interview

+{{ appEmail({
+  subject: "Interview arranged - Preston Teacher Training Consortium",
+  content: "

+Dear Kelly

+# Interview arranged

+You have an interview with Preston Teacher Training Consortium about your application to study Mathematics.

+The details are as follows:

+> 4 January 2021 at 11am
+>
+> 3 Cavendish Road
+> Preston
+> PR1 4RR
+>
+> Give your name at reception when you arrive and someone will collect you.
+>
+> There will be a panel interview in the morning, which should take around an hour.
+We'll take a break for lunch then there will be a two-hour exercise to complete in the afternoon.

+Contact Preston Teacher Training Consortium if you have any questions or you will not be able to attend the interview.

+# Get support

+Contact [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk) if you have problems applying online or want to give feedback.

+  "
+}) }}

+### Interview details updated

+{{ appEmail({
+  subject: "Interview details updated - Preston Teacher Training Consortium",
+  content: "

+Dear Kelly

+# Interview details updated

+Preston Teacher Training Consortium has updated the details of the interview about your application to study Mathematics.

+The new details are as follows:

+> 6 August 2021 at 1pm
+>
+> 3 Cavendish Road
+> Preston
+> PR1 4RR
+>
+> Give your name at reception when you arrive and someone will collect you.
+>
+> There will be a panel interview in the morning, which should take around an hour.
+We’ll take a break then there will be a two-hour exercise.

+Contact Preston Teacher Training Consortium if you have any questions or you will not be able to attend the interview.

+# Get support

+Contact [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk) if you have problems applying online or want to give feedback.

+  "
+}) }}

+### Interview cancelled

+{{ appEmail({
+  subject: "Interview cancelled – Preston Teacher Training Consortium",
+  content: "

+Dear Kelly

+# Interview cancelled

+Preston Teacher Training Consortium has cancelled the interview on 4 January 2021 at 11am about your application to study Mathematics.

+They've given the following reason for cancelling the interview:

+> You contacted us to say you didn't want to apply for this course any more.

+Contact Preston Teacher Training Consortium if you have any questions.

+# Get support

+Contact [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk) if you have problems applying online or want to give feedback.

+  "
+}) }}

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({